-Any actual or anticipated sales of shares by Aspire may cause the trading price of our common stock to decline.
-Additional issuances of shares to Aspire may result in dilution to the interests of other holders of our common stock.
-The sale of a substantial number of shares of our common stock by Aspire, or anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect sales.
-However, we have the right to control the timing and amount of sales of our shares to Aspire, and the purchase agreement may be terminated by us at any time at our discretion without any penalty or cost to us.
+We have the right to sell up to \$8.35 million of our shares of common stock through Cantor, as sales agent.
+These shares have been registered with the SEC.
+Any actual or anticipated sales of shares through Cantor may cause the trading price of our common stock to decline.
+Additional issuances of shares through Cantor may result in dilution to the interests of other holders of our common stock.
+The sale of a substantial number of shares of our common stock through Cantor, or anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect sales.
+However, we have the right to control the timing and amount of sales of our shares through Cantor, and the purchase agreement may be terminated by us at any time at our discretion without any penalty or cost to us.